-People from around the world are coming to Canada for a multitude of reasons and there are a multitude of applications for each person to consider.
+People from around the world are coming to Canada for many reasons and there are a multitude of applications for each person to consider.
 Our experience in the immigration field can help you to make the important decisions respecting the application that is most suitable for you.
-We will start with a simple telephone or Skype consultation to assess your interests and your qualifications.
+We will start with a simple telephone call or ZOOM consultation to assess your interests and your qualifications.
 It may be that you have a particular application you feel would be best.
 In some cases, we have the ability to point you towards a faster process with a better chance of success.*

 Commonly known as a Visitor Visa, the TRV is the essential visa required for people that want to visit Canada.
 Some TRV applications can be quite simple and we encourage you to use the tools provided by Citizenship and Immigration Canada (CIC) to assist yourself with making these applications.
 However, for many individuals, this simple application process can bog down with requirements that are not necessarily published in the CIC Application Guides.
 We are here to help you put the best possible application package together with the hope that you or your relative can successfully be approved to visit Canada.